phoebe-project/phoebe2-workshop/materials.md

 ### Testing Your Installation

-Please test your installation well in advance of the workshop by running the [test script](https://raw.githubusercontent.com/phoebe-project/phoebe2-workshop/2022june/test_install.py) (should take 10-60 seconds to run) and make sure it completes without any errors (warning messages are not a cause for concern).
-If the script does not run successfully, please reach out to us so we can debug any installation issues in advance.
+Please test your installation well in advance of the workshop by running the [test script](https://raw.githubusercontent.com/phoebe-project/phoebe2-workshop/2022june/test_install.py) (should take approximately 60 seconds to run) and make sure it completes without any errors (warning messages are not a cause for concern).
+If the script does not run successfully or takes significantly longer than 60 seconds, please reach out to us so we can debug any installation issues in advance.

 # Part 1